 Buy serotonin supplements UK online

-The most popular product on GreenBox, the relax capsules come packed with multiple Serotonin boosting ingredients like L-Glycine and 5-HTP.
+The most popular product on GreenBox, the relax capsules with CBD come packed with multiple Serotonin boosting ingredients like L-Glycine and 5-HTP.
 Other ingredients in the product help relax the mind and can contribute to a better sleep.

-The newest edition to the GreenBox line-up, the gummy format for supplements is proving a popular option.
+The newest edition to the GreenBox line-up, the vitamin gummy format for supplements is proving a popular option.
 This product not only comes with the all-important 5-HTP, but also B6 which is also crucial in the serotonin production process.

-Would you like to boost your 5-HTP with CBD?
+Would you like to boost your 5-HTP with CBD oil?
 This product provides a good daily dose of 5-HTP, along with magnesium, which again is critical for maintaining a balanced system.
 The CBD can complement the 5-HTP, by helping to better calm the mind and that pesky cortisol.
 Hence it allows the serotonin in the body to focus on other more important tasks.